Picking Your Next Pistol

 • Springfield Hellcat / Hellcat Pro Comp

-• Smith & Wesson Shield Plus 9mm
+• Smith & Wesson Shield Plus 9mm (Comes in a Comp version)

 • Glock 43X M.O.S.